All Urbandale Reads

 About the All Urbandale Reads Program

-All Urbandale Reads is a “one book, one community” reading initiative that attempts to get everyone in a city to read and discuss the same book.
+All Urbandale Reads is a “one book, one community” reading initiative that encourages all Urbandale citizens to read and discuss the same book.
 The goal of All Urbandale Reads is to unite the community and promote literacy through one inspiring read.
-All Urbandale Reads feature book discussions and a program or two related to themes found in the selected book.
+All Urbandale Reads programming features book discussions and a program or two related to themes found in the selected book.

 How is the All Urbandale Reads book selected?